omartgabr/Data-Science/README.md

 # Data-Science

-This repo contains projects involved in DS including exploratory data analysis (EDA), visualization tools, data preprocessing and wrangling, and evaluation.
+This repository contains data science projects that include techniques such as exploratory data analysis (EDA), data visualization, data preprocessing and wrangling, and hypotheses testing.